alexkarezin/jabref-wiki/FeatureRequests-Sorted.md

 - For some requests, I could not find a dedicated category.
 So they go to the Section Uncategorized.
 - An idea: students could be given a group of feature requests to be integrated, so that they can concentrate on some parts of the software.

-## Advocacy to launch a survey
-- One may postulate that more requests on a given subject implies a higher priority.
-However, less request does not imply lower priority: a fantastic idea may have appeared in only one mind (you may find it in the category "Uncategorized...".
-So...
-- Users know what they want better than us.
-Do they use JabRef as we think they do?
-How many use LaTeX?
-What other things do they do with JabRef?

 ## Main issues found in the feature requests

 Note: no particular order.